mikebelanger/cljs-blend4web/README.md

 ### Clojurescript -> Blend4Web Web-player functions

 Experiment to see if I can control [Blend4Web](http://www.blend4web.org/)'s outputted JS stuff with Clojurescript.
-This may not make any sense.

-### Ideal workflow
+### Proposed workflow

 You'd make a scene in [Blender](http://www.blender.org/) the usual way, use Blend4Web's exporter (JSON option) to make the un-manipulated 3d scene.
 You would then load a scene with the exported files, only with Clojurescript instead of JS.
 Here's what it would look like:
 ```clojure